When is the Indy 500? Start time, TV, stream info, schedules - NBC Sports

 All associated concerts and the 500 Festival Parade in downtown Indianapolis have been canceled, and the race will be run without fans for the first time in its history.

-But one schedule element that remains unchanged: The two weeks leading up to the race still will feature the regular cadence of practices, two days of qualifying and Carb Day’s final practice.
+But one schedule element that remains unchanged: The two weeks leading up to the race still will feature the regular cadence of practices, two days of qualifying and Carb Day’s final practice today (11 a.m.
+ET, NBCSN, NBC Sports App and NBCSports.com).

 Here are all the pertinent details to help answer the question of “When is the Indy 500?” and dozens more (all times are ET):